sveltia/sveltia-cms/README.md

   - If a collection only has the Markdown `body` field, an entry slug will be generated from a header in the `body`, if exists.
 This supports a typical VitePress setup.
   - Entry slug template tags support [transformations](https://decapcms.org/docs/summary-strings/) just like summary string template tags[^29].
   - Single quotes (apostrophes) in a slug will be replaced with `sanitize_replacement` (default: hyphen) rather than being removed[^52].
-  - Developers can set the maximum number of characters for an entry slug with the new `slug_length` collection option to avoid deployment errors with Netlify or other platforms[^25].
+  - The maximum number of characters for an entry slug can be set with the new `slug_length` collection option to avoid deployment errors with Netlify or other platforms[^25].
   - Setting the collection `path` doesn’t affect the entry slugs stored with the Relation widget[^137].
   - Entry slugs are [localizable](#localizing-entry-slugs)[^80].
 - Entry listing